 Multiprofessional cooperation becomes increasingly important in the healthcare sector.
 Effective coordination and collaboration amongst practitioners is vital to the delivery of good care to patients with a complex pattern of symptoms.
 In the future more patients will suffer from chronic, and in many cases complex, illnesses.
 So, cooperation between professionals is going to become more and more necessary.

-This course creates a learning situation in which multiprofessional cooperation can be practised by students from different faculties and subjects, working together on the same cases ? especially, the treatment of patients after stroke (cerebral vascular accident, CVA).
+This course creates a learning situation in which multi professional cooperation can be practiced by students from different faculties and subjects, working together on the same cases – especially, the treatment of patients after stroke (cerebral vascular accident, CVA).

-The aim of the course is to familiarise students with the preparation and conduct of multiprofessional or multidisciplinary round with a view to producing a treatment or care plan.
+The aim of the course is to familiarise students with the preparation and conduct of multi professional or multidisciplinary round with a view to producing a treatment or care plan.
 We use the ICF-model (International classification of functioning, disability and health, www.who.int) for this.
-Next to these MDI?s students learn how to give a presentation.
+Next to these multi disciplinary rounds students learn how to give a presentation.

-Before the summerschool starts, students need to do some prepatory assignments.
+Before the summer school starts, students need to do some preparatory assignments.
 To guarantee the multidisciplinary aspect of the course we will make a selection.
 Your written down motivation will help us in making a selection.

 Evelijn Raven-Takken, MSc

-Students in the second, third or forth year of the study in the field of Cesar Therapy, Medicine, Nursing, Occupational Therapy, Physiotherapy, Social work or Speech-Language Therapy with special interest in Multiprofessional Care and/or Neurology
+Students in the second, third or fourth year of their study in the field of Cesar Therapy, Medicine, Nursing, Occupational Therapy, Physiotherapy, Social work or Speech-Language Therapy with special interest in Multi professional Care and/or Neurology.

 2. a coherent referrals policy within the care chain